SamYStudiO/flair-gradle-plugin/README.md

-apply plugin: "flair.desktop" // only if your project need to target desktop apply plugin: "flair.texturepacker" // only if you want to use TexturePacker with your project apply plugin: "flair.idea" // only if you are using IntelliJ IDEA
+apply plugin: "flair.desktop" // only if your project need to target desktop apply plugin: "flair.texturepacker" // only if you want to use TexturePacker with your project apply plugin: "flair.idea" // only if you are using IntelliJ IDEA apply plugin: "flair.fdt" // only if you are using FDT

 flair{
   packageName "com.hello.world" // set your sources root package here (this is required to initialize flair plugin)